Edward Hain: Personal life

 Edward Hain was the son of Edward Hain, a shipping magnate and the latest in a long line of shipowners from Cornwall.
 Hain was born at St Ives in December 1851 and received his education locally at Mr James Rowe's school, at Academy Steps, in Fore Street.

 Hain did not originally intend to go into shipping.
 He went to London to work with a bank and then with a tea merchant.
 However, on his return to St Ives in 1878, his experience in the tea trade had convinced him that the family company should switch from sail to steam.

 In 1882, he was married to Catherine Seward.
 They had two daughters, one of whom died.
 Their son, Captain Edward Hain, was killed in the First World War while serving with the 1st Devon Yeomanry at Gallipoli.
 The Edward Hain Hospital in St Ives was named after Captain Edward Hain.

 He owned "nearly all the lands between St Ives, Towednack and Zennor, known as the Porthia Estate.
 In 1892, Hain built for himself Treloyhan Manor overlooking St Ives Bay.
 Sir Edward’s family kept Treloyhan until about 1928, when the property was sold to a company formed to develop part of the extensive grounds as a building estate.
 The mansion itself was converted into a hotel, the Treloyhan Manor Hotel, which opened on 1 July 1930.
 During the Second World War, between 1941 and 1945, it housed the girls of Downs School, evacuated from Seaford in Sussex.
 In 1947, the building was acquired by the Wesley Guild for use as a guest house.

 Hain was described as an "ardent Nonconformist"; he was a benefactor of the United Methodist Church in St Ives and had a "very great interest" in temperance.
 Hain died on 20 September 1917, aged 65.
 He was survived by his widow and his daughter, Kate, who married Denis Shipwright on 21 March 1918.
-Shipwiright would be elected as a Conservative MP for Penryn and Falmouth at the 1922 general election.
+Shipwright would be elected as a Conservative MP for Penryn and Falmouth at the 1922 general election.